zkotti/cosmos-tour/guide.md

 ## <a name="earthlikeplanets"></a> **_Earth-like Planets_**

-To qualify as potentially life-friendly, a planet must be relatively small (and therefore rocky) and orbit in the "habitable zone" of its star, which is loosely defined as a location where water can exist in liquid form on a world's surface. the main difference between a dwarf planet and a planet is size.
-Because they are smaller, dwarf planets lack the gravitational forces needed to pull in and accumulate all of the material found in their orbits.
+A planet must be small (and thus rocky) and orbit in the "habitable zone" of its star to qualify as possibly life-friendly.
+The "habitable zone" is informally defined as a position where water can exist in liquid form on a world's surface.
+The size difference between a dwarf planet and a planet is the most important distinction.
+Dwarf planets lack the gravitational forces required to pull in and gather all of the material in their orbits due to their relatively small size.

 ---